Kinematic budget of quantum correlations: Methods

 where $S_4$ is the fourth moment of the state, $S_4=\sum_{k=1}^{n_{\rm P}}x_k^4$ with $\{x_k\}$ denoting the set of all Pauli coefficients.
 Since the fourth moment is bounded by the second moment as $B^2/n_{\rm P} \leqslant S_4 \leqslant x_{\max}^2 B$, we get

 where $M_B=\log_2(1+B)$ and $x_{\max}$ is the Pauli coefficient with the largest magnitude.
-If the correlation matrix has rank one, a single canonical Pauli axis appears through which all classical correlations propagate.
+If the correlation matrix has rank one, in the canonical basis, a single Pauli axis appears through which all classical correlations propagate.
 The local Bloch vectors are forced to align with it.
-Consequently, both the local and nonlocal Pauli sectors collapse onto a single stabiliser direction, forcing the Pauli spectrum to concentrate in one mode and eliminating the possibility of magic.
-Thus, we can say that for two-qubit systems, there is a state with nonzero magic for every point beyond the C envelope.
+Consequently, the nonlocal Pauli sector collapses onto a single stabiliser direction, suppressing the nonlocal contribution to magic (though the local sector can still sustain nonzero stabiliser R\'enyi entropy).